 Researchers should make use of existing national-level data.
-Convening members noted that there is a wide range of information available through existing data sources (NCES, GI Bill[®] Comparison Tool, Tuition Assistance DECIDE, and College Navigator) that could help researchers gain a better understanding of the higher education experiences of military-connected individuals.
-In particular, these datasets offer some promise for exploring service member and veteran experiences by enlistment status and branch of service to gain a clearer understanding of the diverse subpopulations of military-connected undergraduates.
-For instance, having a large sample size is one of the strengths of examining the 2011-12 National Postsecondary Student Aid Study (NPSAS:12) data, which is nationally representative of U.S. undergraduates and graduate students (these data are not representative of military-connected students).
-However, this cross-sectional dataset was not designed to longitudinally follow all individuals on active duty or in the National Guard, reservists, or veterans through their college experience.
-To investigate veterans longitudinally, researchers must rely on NPSAS's smaller spin-off study, the Beginning Postsecondary Students Longitudinal Study (BPS).
-This study conducts three- and six-year follow ups only of NPSAS students who were starting college for the first time.
-BPS therefore includes just a subsample of those found to be military-connected in NPSAS.
+Convening members noted that there is a wide range of information available through existing data sources (NCES, GI Bill® Comparison Tool, Tuition Assistance DECIDE, and College Navigator) that could help researchers gain a better understanding of the higher education experiences of military-connected individuals.
+In particular, these datasets offer promise for exploring service member and veteran experiences by enlistment status and branch of service to gain a clearer understanding of the diverse subpopulations of military-connected undergraduates.
+For instance, having a large sample size is one of the strengths of examining the 2011-12 National Postsecondary Student Aid Study (NPSAS:12) data, which is nationally representative of U.S. undergraduates and graduate students.
+And although this dataset was not established to be representative of military-connected students, specifically, the data still yield important insights on the characteristics of these students while enrolled.
+Further, this cross-sectional dataset was not designed to longitudinally follow all individuals on active duty or in the National Guard, reservists, or veterans through their college experience.
+To investigate this population longitudinally, researchers must rely on NPSAS's spin-off study, the Beginning Postsecondary Students Longitudinal Study (BPS).
+This study conducts three- and six-year follow ups of NPSAS students who were starting college for the first time.
+BPS, therefore, includes just a subsample of those found to be military-connected in NPSAS.